hexchat/gtk-win32/index.md

 ## About

-This page is intended to guide you through the process of building the whole GTK+ stack (and some additional libraries required by HexChat) on Windows using Visual C++ a.k.a.
+This page is intended to guide you through the process of building the whole GTK+ stack (and a few additional libraries required by HexChat) on Windows using Visual C++ a.k.a.
 MSVC, version 11 that comes with Visual Studio 2012.
 It is largely based on Chun-wei Fan's [Compiling the GTK+ stack using Visual C++](https://live.gnome.org/GTK%2B/Win32/MSVCCompilationOfGTKStack).
 Thanks!

 You can also skip the building process and right off just **download** and use the Visual C++ builds of GTK+ so that you don't have to spend **a lot** of time on getting it to work like we had.
 So without further ado: